runqiuw/runqiuw.github.io/_pages/about.md

     <p><a href="mailto:runqiu@umich.edu">runqiu@umich.edu</a></p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
+featured_projects: true # includes a list of featured projects
 social: true # includes social icons at the bottom of the page

 announcements: